 Are you in love with the farmhouse trend right now?
 I am on the fence myself.
 While I love the look, I feel it’s not all the way for me.
+It was weird when a friend told me about a place she found that conducted a study on the farmhouse trend, but it got me interested in it.
 So, I have decided my style is an Industrial Craftsman Farmhouse.
 And it works for me!

 Let’s take a look at what this space used to look like.
 This is when we moved in…….
 2006 baby!